ClickCease Signs of Alcohol Overdose - Granite Recovery Centers

 Overdose and the Risks

-Symptoms of alcohol overdose can be aggressive and fatal if the person does not get urgent medical treatment.
+Signs of alcohol overdose can be aggressive and fatal if the person does not get urgent medical treatment.
 You or a family member should call 911 right away to prevent complications or death.
 In the meantime, stay near and try to keep the person awake.
-During this time, the person may display critical signs of alcohol poisoning such as choking, seizures, slow heart rate, or:

-• Confusion or disorientation
+• Confusion or Disorientation

-• Trouble staying conscious
+• Trouble Staying Conscious

 How Treatment Can Help Prevent Signs of Alcohol Overdose

 Alcohol overdose does not always end in death.
 However, early addiction treatment can reduce the risks of alcohol poisoning.
-Alcohol addiction treatment at Granite Recovery Centers starts with alcohol detox combined with behavioral therapy.
+Alcohol addiction treatment at Granite Recovery Centers starts with detox combined with behavioral therapy.
 There is also a 12-step program that helps you through the physical, mental, and spiritual journey to sobriety.
-You can access the holistic treatments or therapies while enrolled in the residential program or outpatient program.
+You can access holistic treatments or therapies while enrolled in the residential program or outpatient program.
 Other effective programs and services include:

 Need a Safe Haven for Alcohol Addiction Recovery?